 Eggs are packed full of protein, essential minerals and vitamins, and are delicious however you cook them and however simple you decide your meal will be.
 With that in mind, here’s how to make the most of their nutrients along with suggestions for vegan egg alternatives.

 What are the health benefits of eggs?

-There are two types of cholesterol in our blood: LDL and HDL.
+There are 2 types of cholesterol in our blood: LDL and HDL.
 LDL cholesterol is often referred to as “bad cholesterol” while HDL is known as “good” cholesterol, which is what eggs contain.

 Contrary to popular belief, although eggs are high in cholesterol because the high level of HDL they contain reduces the risk of heart disease and strokes, they may not have a harmful effect on our bodies after all

 If, however, you tuck into eggs for breakfast each morning, you could be in luck, because recent evidence has shown that levels of “good” cholesterol HDL increased by 10% after people ate 2 eggs a day for six weeks.

 Large eggs contain 6g of protein, which is the building block of the human body.
 From our skin and bones to our blood and muscles, we need it to help us grow and repair.